SasounTorossian/Library/README.md

 # Library
 Library app based off the Odin Project curriculum.
 Users can add and remove books they have in their library.
-Books can be toggle betwen read and non-read modes.
+Books can be toggled betwen read and non-read modes.
 Live demo can be found on github.io [here](https://sasountorossian.github.io/Library/).

 ![Library demonstration](Library.gif)